Skip to main content

 Date/Time: Thursday, October 19, 2023 @ 1:00-2:30pm ET (12 CT /11 MT /10 PT)

-Speakers: Maggie Kelley Riggins, Southeast Energy Efficiency Alliance; Monica Guevara, Emerald Cities Collaborative; Andy Winslow, Northeast Energy Efficiency Partnerships
+Speakers: Maggie Kelley Riggins, Southeast Energy Efficiency Alliance (SEEA); Monica Guevara, Emerald Cities Collaborative; Andy Winslow, Northeast Energy Efficiency Partnerships (NEEP)

 Description: Hear from workforce development professionals on techniques to grow and expand the energy codes workforce in a way that prioritizes equity.
 This webinar will examine the specific issues facing the codes workforce and highlight programs and partnerships seeking to address them.
 Speakers will introduce regional challenges to growing a diverse workforce and discuss innovative outreach and training efforts for contractors, HVAC professionals, whole-home retrofit experts, and more.